-Bright Line Eating wants to change that for you, and it starts with good science:
+Bright Line Eating wants to change that for you, and it starts with good psychology:

 The author says that most diets fail because they rely to heavily on willpower.
 Most people, even healthy ones, think way too often about food.

 And since our willpower part of the brain is especially sensitive to glucose, it’s right when blood sugar are at their lowest that we crave the most that we are the most defenseless.

 Two Types of Insatiable Hunger

 The insatiable type of addictive hunger comes with two traits:

 - It’s unsatiable: eating more doesn’t placate hunger

 - Comes with an urge to be sedentary

 However, some people can develop leptin resistance.
 When we are leptin resistance, insulin stops leptin at the hypothalamus and at the brain stem level.